OpenVidu/openvidu.io-docs/docs/openvidu-pro/openvidu-inspector.md

 <br>

 #### Cluster management
 OpenVidu Pro provides clustering features for scalable video sessions.
-You can manage your cluster from OpenVidu Inspector, launching and dropping Media Nodes with the click of a button to adapt your cluster according to user load.
+You can manage your cluster from OpenVidu Inspector, launching and dropping Media Nodes with the click of a button to adapt your cluster according to CPU load.

 <div class="row">
     <div class="pro-gallery" style="margin: 25px 15px 25px 15px">